csalg/workout_markup/README.md

 ```
 + Reverse flies
-## A + precedes an exercise name
 10 12b
-## Results are logged directly after the name of an exercise.
 12 12b
 8 12b
 + Chest flies
 12 10t 15t
-## Resistance can be stacked
 12 20t
 12 20t 10t
 + Pulldown